ligato/docs/docs/tutorials/05_kv-scheduler.md

 A descriptor can be implemented in one of two ways:

-- Define the descriptor constructor that directly implements all required methods.
+- Define the descriptor constructor that implements all required methods.
 This works well when the implementation uses a relatively small number of short descriptor methods.
-- Define a descriptor object that implements all required methods on this object.
-This places method references in the descriptor constructor.
-This is the preferred technique.
+- Define a descriptor object that implements all required methods on the object.
+This is the preferred technique for placing method references in the descriptor constructor.

 In the interface descriptor, we use the first approach.
 Let's create a new file called `descriptors.go` so that the descriptor code is outside of `main.go`.